io22m007/ICMP-Tunnel/README.md

 - 15 Information Request
 - 16 Information Reply

+ICMP Codes depend on the ICMP Type.

+The checksum is bein calculated over the entire ICMP message and inserted afterwards.

 # Examples for ICMP echo request and ICMP echo reply
 Windows 10 on a LAN pinging Cloudflare DNS server on the public internet (echo request | type 8).